MicrosoftDocs/learn/learn-pr/azure/monitor-vm-performance-using-logs-insights/includes/2-what-are-azure-monitor-logs-vm-insights.md

 ## What is the relationship between all the Azure native monitoring tools?

 There are a few different resources and services that complete the native monitoring toolkit in Azure.
 Azure Monitor becomes the service at the top, which spans across all monitoring tools with everything else lives underneath.
 The service collects and analyzes data generated from Azure resources.
-Azure Monitor can capture application monitoring data, guest OS monitoring data, Azure resource monitoring data, Azure subscription monitoring data, and Azure tenant monitoring data.
+Azure Monitor captures monitoring data from the following sources:

+-    Application
+-    Guest OS
+-    Azure resources
+-    Azure subscriptions
+-    Azure tenant

 Data collected by Azure Monitor is composed of metrics (Azure Monitor Metrics) and logs (Azure Monitor Logs).
 Azure Monitor Metrics are lightweight numerical values stored in a time-series database that can be used for near real time (NRT) alerting.
 Some examples of metrics captured include IOPS percentages and CPU cycles.
 As we covered earlier, Azure Monitor Logs collects and organizes log data from Azure resources.
 The major difference between Azure Monitor Metrics and Azure Monitor Logs is the structure of data generated.
 Azure Monitor Metrics only store numeric data using a specific structure.
 Azure Monitor Logs can store Azure Monitor Metric data and a variety of other data types, each using their own structure.